radarsh/gradle-test-logger-plugin/README.md

 }
 ```

-The default value of `slowThreshold` is `1` second.
+The default value of `slowThreshold` is `2` seconds.
 So all tests that take longer than a second to run will have their
 actual execution time logged.

 If you want to turn off the logging of time taken completely, simply set the threshold to a very large value.

+Please note that in themes that support colours, the duration is displayed using a warning style if it is greater than
+half the slow threshold.
+For instance, if `slowThreshold` is 5 seconds any tests that take longer than 2.5 seconds to
+run would have their durations logged using a warning style and those that take longer than 5 seconds to run using an
+error style.

 ### Hide summary